jkotian12/casinoRPS/README.md

 # casinoRPS
 CASINO ROCK PAPER SCISSORS

-A Rock Paper Scissors game with a Casino theme built wiht HTML, CSS and JavaScript.
+A Rock Paper Scissors game with a Casino theme built with HTML, CSS and JavaScript.